sandialabs/tracktable/Documentation/installation/install_pre_built.rst

 #.
 Install Tracktable in the Anaconda virtual environment

    .. note:: This step is only necessary if you created your Anaconda virtual environment by specifying packages.
-If you used the YML file, Tracktable was installed when the environment was created.
+      If you used the tracktable_environment.yml file, Tracktable was installed when the environment was created.

    .. code-block:: console